Adramyttium: Roman period

 Manius Aquillius, governor of the province of Asia from 129 to 126 BC, rebuilt the road that connected Adramyttium and Smyrna.
 In the 1st century BC, a famous school of oratory was located in Adramyttium.
 Adramyttium was the centre of a conventus iuridicus, and its jurisdiction included the Troad and the western half of Mysia.
 Adramyttium was also the centre of a conventus civium Romanorum in the second or early first century BC.

 During the First Mithridatic War, Diodorus, a strategos and supporter of Mithridates VI, King of Pontus, had the members of the city council killed and granted control of the city to Mithridates.
 Following the completion of the conquest of the province of Asia in 88 BC, Mithridates ordered the execution of all Roman settlers.
 At Adramyttium, the Romans were driven into the sea, where they were slaughtered.
 At the conclusion of the war, the province of Asia returned to Roman control and Xenocles of Adramyttium, a prominent orator, was sent to Rome to defend the actions of the city during the war.
 Adramyttium, however, was deprived of its autonomy, and was henceforth obligated to pay regular taxes to Rome.

 According to the Acts of the Apostles, whilst en route to Rome, St. Paul departed Caesarea Maritima on a ship from the city of Adramyttium which took him to Myra in Lycia.

 Adramyttium later also became the seat of a portorium.
 Adramyttium was damaged by an earthquake during the reign of Emperor Trajan, who subsequently rebuilt the city.
 Upon the death of Emperor Theodosius I in 395, and subsequent division of the Roman Empire into eastern and western halves, Adramyttium became part of the Eastern Roman Empire.

+A large, luxurious and well-preserved Roman house has recently been discovered here dating from the second to fifth centuries AD.
+Its northern hall alone had over 15 rooms decorated with elaborate mosaic floors and rich frescoes.